workingDog/StixNeoLoader/README.md

 the Neo4j server.
 In addition the user **name** and **password** is also required.
 See **application.conf** for an example setup.

+For example, to create a new test database, first create a directory, say "neodb".
+Launch the "Neo4j-3.2.1" app and select "neodb" as the database location and click start.
+Once the status is started, open a browser on "http://localhost:7474".
+Change the password, say "xxxx" and put this in the "application.conf" file.
+**StixNeoLoader** will connect to this database (while status is started) using the "application.conf" file name and password.

 To load the Stix objects into a Neo4j graph database, simply type at the prompt:

     java -jar stixneoloader-1.0.jar --csv stix_file.json config_file